 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A buprenorphine overdose can be fatal, especially in a child or other person using the medicine without a prescription.

-Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, muscle weakness, pinpoint pupils, fainting, slow heart rate, weak pulse, deep sighs, snoring that is new or unusual, weak or shallow breathing (breathing may stop).
+Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, severe muscle weakness, pinpoint pupils, weak pulse, very slow breathing, or coma.

 What should I avoid while taking buprenorphine buccal?

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Avoid applying the buccal film to an area where you have a mouth sore.

 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.